kkeane/kubernetes-the-hard-way/cp.md

 - **--apiserver-count: how many CP nodes do you plan on having?**
 - --audit-log*: This configures where and how an audit log will be stored.
 An audit log lists details about when what type of event happened.
-These settings do not actually enable audit-logging; you would also have to provide an audit policy.
+These settings do not actually enable audit-logging; you do this by providing an audit policy file.
+- --audit-policy-file: A file that which aspects of auditing should be enabled.
 - --authorization-mode: Allows Node Authentication and RBAC authentication.
   Node authentication allows worker nodes to use a client certificate to connect to the API server and join the cluster.
 We are not actually using